-Over the course of a year, a cohort of RYE Fellows attend day-long leadership institutes in three different locations throughout the state, attend major Equality NC community events, participate in monthly video conferences, work one-on-one with community mentors and recieve fellowship stipends to help offset costs associated with their project.
+Over the course of a year, a cohort of RYE Fellows attend day-long leadership institutes in three different locations throughout the state, attend major Equality NC community events, participate in monthly video conferences, work one-on-one with community mentors.

 For the 2018-2019 fellowship cycle, Equality NC selected four fellows from under-resourced pockets of our state to envision and execute ideas to transform the culture of their local LGBTQ community.
 These projects ranged from addressing the unique healthcare needs of transgender North Carolinians to forming a peer-to-peer LGBTQIA+ sexual health squad that educates young people aged 16-20 about queer sexuality, health and wellness.

 2018-2019 RYE Fellowship Class

 Adrian Parra, 28 (he/she/they): Adrian is the co-Executive Director of Youth OUTright WNC, an advocacy and leadership nonprofit committed to the empowerment of queer youth in Western North Carolina.
 A “jack-of-all-trades” living in Asheville, their project incorporated the work of Youth OUTright by forming a peer-to-peer LGBTQIA+ sexual health squad that educates young people aged 16-20 about queer sexuality, health and wellness.
 An organizer at heart, Adrian prides themselves in breaking down accessibility barriers when it comes to information and resources for LGBTQ youth.
 You can download the "LGBTQIA+ Youth Resource Guide" developed by Parra throughout the course of their fellowship below.